 Caffeine addiction can be very damaging for the person who is experiencing it.
 The intake of caffeine becomes very dangerous if taken extensively.
 The caffeine increases the blood flow in the blood vessels, which increases the blood pressure, and gives the body a substantial boost.
 Sometimes, it is not good for the heart and other vital organs.
 It is important to monitor caffeine intake and maintain their blood pressure.
 For the people who have a problem with high blood pressure, they should avoid the use of caffeine.

 Stress has an adverse impact on the human body.
 People with chronic depression can cause serious stress to the body.
 Stress increases the blood flow in the body, and it causes the heart rate to increase.
 The heart is a very delicate and vital organ which gets damaged due to the irregular blood flow.
 Hence, it is important to find ways to avoid stress, if not, then to manage it on time.

 7. Regular check-ups

-In some cultures, it is not a customary to have a regular check-up session.
-But, it is critical to keep your body in check, time to time.
+In some cultures, it is not customary to have a regular check-up session.
+But, it is critical to keep your body in check, from time to time.
 If a problem is detected in time, it can easily be treated.
 Blood pressure can be dealt with before it gets serious and damages the vital organs.
 It is better to develop the habit of going to doctors for regular check-ups.
-The check-ups can be 6 months apart, but it is fine to go to the doctor without any reason to keep the health status updated.
+The check-ups can be 6 months apart, but it is fine to go to the best doctor for high blood pressure without any reason to keep the health status updated.